 As you see in the screen shot, Extend Volume is disabled for both drive C: and E: after shrinking D.

-When you shrinking the adjacent drive D with built-in Shrink Volume feature, Unallocated space can only be made on the right side of D. But to expand C drive with Extend Volume, Unallocated space must be on the left side of D.
+When you shrinking the adjacent drive D with built-in Shrink Volume feature, Unallocated space can only be made on the right.
+But to expand C drive with Extend Volume, Unallocated space must be on the left side of D drive.

-In a word, Extend Volume cannot merge Unallocated space to the right contiguous or any non-adjacent partition.
+In a word, Extend Volume cannot extend Unallocated space to the right contiguous or any non-adjacent partition.

 Only NTFS partitions are supported, FAT32 and any other types of partitions can't be extended via Disk Management even if there is right contiguous Unallocated space.